NirmithDev/Portfolio-Filter/README.md

 - margin : 0 auto is the OG centering line ever lol JK JK 😆
 - I learnt and advanced my knowledge in DOM Manipulation

+#### Updates
+- I added a testimonial section to it since it is pretty cool and I wanted to use what I learnt to build it

+#### What else can be used for this???
+- Use JSON maybe and create one and test it out should do the same thing but not soooo sure

 What it looks like:
 ![final look](https://github.com/NirmithVictor/Portfolio-Filter/blob/main/project_images/finalLook.png)